How to Get Involved

 The assistant stage manager helps the stage manager with his or her duties.

 The properties manager is responsible for gathering and managing any props; that is, any item(s) that an actor carries onstage or uses during a performance.
 Props are not part of the scenery or costume.

-Set constructors assist the technical director in building the set.
+Comfortable with power tools and a hammer?
+Assist the technical director in building the set.

 Backstage crew is a loose term covering all those who work on a show backstage.
-The crew manages props backstage, assists the actors, and is responsible for setting the stage each night (cleaning, resetting props, and changing the scenery between scenes).
+The crew manages props backstage, assists the actors, dressers, and is responsible for setting the stage each night (cleaning, resetting props, and changing the scenery between scenes).